-The principle of the test is to locate the retro-reflections from each cube at room temperature, to cool the instrument & to re-locate the reflections, then to determine the change in relative angles of the two reflections.
+The principle of the test is to locate the retro-reflections from each cube at room temperature using an autocollimator.
+The system is then cooled & the reflections re-located, to determine the change in relative angles of the two reflections.